 PRESTARTING INSTRUCTION.
 Before starting the pump, check the direction of rotation.
 Make sure that the rotation is the same as the arrow on the casing, or as otherwise indicated.
+This can be done by momentarily connecting the electrical leads to the pump motor and watching the motor shaft.

 Do not operate the pump without liquid.
-Pump seals or packing depend on the liquid being pumped for lubrication.
+Pump seals and packings depend on the liquid being pumped for lubrication.